-trious habits; and an experience of sixteen years in teaching and governing a school, justifies the expectation tha The course of studies is designed to prepare young men for College, and also to fit those who may not expect or desire to obtain the benefits of a full collegiate course, for respectable stations in life, by instruction in the ordinary branches of a sound English education.
+WILL resume the exercises of my School on Monday, August 4th.
+In consequence of the increased expense of living, Board will be one hundred dollars per session.
+Other charges the care of Rev. T. J. Horner, will be opened the second Monday in July.
+The Principal will strive to make thorough scholars, and to train his pupils to steady and industrious habits; and an experience of sixteen years in teaching and governing a school, justifies the expectation tha he will be successful in his efforts.
+The course of studies is designed to prepare young mer for College, and also to fit those who may not expect or desire to obtain the benefits of a full collegiate course, for respectable stations in life, by instruction in the ordinary branches of a sound English education.
 The price of board in the family of the Principal and tuition is eighty dollars per session.